aditi-3/sp25-cse110-lab4/expose/javascript/part1.md

 #### 3. Why should you not use var?
 Explain why.

     `var` cannot be block-local or loop-local which means it works similar to a global variable.
 It prevents block-visibility, and prevents private variables.
-Everyone will beable to access everything.
+Everyone will be able to access everything and there will be errors when trying to reuse variable names.

 #### 4. What is printed by line 9?
 If the code returns an error, explain why.